 It's a fascinating story, involving the US economy, culture, and arts ... including the work of Frank Lloyd Wright, Buckminster Fuller, and Charles Eames.
 Yet the story of Kindergarten has never been told on film.
 It weaves together the birth of our school system (including the founding of organizations such as NEA, ACEI), the school supply industry (Milton Bradley, J.L.
 Hammett) and how US education ended up as a top-down managed, curriculum-focused system dependent on standardized testing.

 The cast of characters include Horace Mann, Nathaniel Hawthorne, Elizabeth Peabody, Gen. Carl Schurz, and Phoebe Hearst.
 The Kindergarten story explains the origin of the pocket rubber comb and the song "Happy Birthday," the most widely recognized tune in the world.
 Many classic toys are the direct result of Kindergarten materials.

 The cultural impact of Froebel's work is immense, and using new interviews with top researchers in the fields of education, history, design, technology, mathematics, psychology, the full impact of Kindergarten can finally be seen.

-Once filming is completed in August 2017, the content will be developed into 5 hour-long episodes (see list below), or more, if funding allows.
+Once filming is completed in August 2017, the content will be developed into 5 hour-long episodes (or more, if funding allows) in 2018.